Leading Gas Spring Manufacturers

 placeholder image

-In contrast, regular mechanical springs work using elastic deformation.
-Unlike coil springs that resist impacts due to their structure, gas springs resist shocks because they are powered with pneumatic energy in the form of a high-pressure gas in a cylinder.
+In contrast, standard mechanical springs rely on elastic deformation.
+While coil springs absorb impacts through their structure, gas springs absorb shocks through the pneumatic energy of high-pressure gas contained within a cylinder.

-Gas springs are similar to air cylinders, in that they both use a piston that compresses or extends based on the pressure in the chamber.
+Gas springs operate similarly to air cylinders, utilizing a piston that compresses or extends depending on the pressure in the chamber.

-Industries like aerospace, healthcare, office furniture, marine, and agriculture all use gas springs in their products or in manufacturing equipment.
-Gas springs are also extremely important in the automobile industry where they are used for everything from suspension to truck supports to hoods.
-In other industries, gas springs are used for products like landing gear on planes, tanning beds, and awning extensions.
+Industries such as aerospace, healthcare, office furniture, marine, and agriculture integrate gas springs into their products or manufacturing processes.
+In the automotive sector, they are crucial for tasks ranging from suspension and truck supports to hood mechanisms.
+Beyond these, gas springs find applications in landing gear for aircraft, tanning beds, and awning extensions.

 History